-It's a familiar scene: a parent drops off a screaming child at daycare only to walk away and feel addled with guilt all day long.
-Not only does the parent worry that their child is traumatised by the separation, but there's also the concern that daycare could expose them to social and physical ills.
+It's a scene that's been played out countless times: a parent takes their wailing child to daycare, only to walk away feeling riddled with guilt for the rest of the day.
+Not only does the parent worry that their child will be traumatised by the separation, but they also worry that their child will be exposed to social and physical ills at the daycare.

 Babies - 0 to 18 months